postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/viewing-monitor-results.md

 warning: false
 ---

-Postman allows you to track the health and performance of your APIs.
-With Postman, you can stay up to date on what's happening across all collection-based monitors in your workspace and dive into individual monitors to examine test results and performance over time.
+[Collection-based monitors](/docs/monitoring-your-api/setting-up-monitor/) continuously track the health and performance of your APIs.
+With Postman, you can stay up to date on what's happening across all collection-based monitors in your workspace, or dive into individual monitors to examine test results and performance over time.

 ## Contents